ONSdigital/sdc/doc/reports/spikes/metrics-what-we-want-spike.md

 ### Platform

 * **App crashes** - This can be pulled from CloudFoundry or Splunk.
 It can be a candidate for alerting, but would need to be set to an appropriate threshold - single app crashes are usually fine and don't require investigation while multiple in short order need flagging up.
+* **App uptime** - This is currently measured on frontstage but should be extended to response-operations-ui using updown.io.
+This may want to be moved to something else.

 ## Pre-prod metrics